Wax Removal by Hot Oiling

 To understand how PARC400® Chemical makes the Hot Oil treatment more effective and increase their safety we must first look into how hot-oiling actually works and each of the associated drawbacks.

 Hot oil treatments are used for the removal of deposited paraffin and asphaltene in the tubing, casing and formation.
 Crude Oil from a storage tank is heated and then pumped down the annulus.
 While the hot oil is moving down the annulus, it comes in contact with the outside of the tubing and begins to melt the deposited paraffin and asphaltene from the outside in.
 While the pumping continues the paraffin and asphaltene is melted and removed along with produced oil.
 It is important to understand that in most cases the hot oil used will be too cold by the time it comes back through the tubing to melt any paraffin or asphaltene deposited in the tubing.
 The heat loss of the hot oil from the formation, casing, and tubing is very high, hence, most of the paraffin and asphaltene is melted due to the hot oil on its way down the annulus.

-The main problems that occur when Hot Oiling without a blend of PARC400® Chemical
+The main problems that occur when Hot Oiling without a blend of PARC400® Chemical in the Hot Oil

 - The crude oil used for the hot oil job is loaded from the bottom of the tank where the highest content of paraffin and asphaltene is in the crude oil.

 - Then the hot oil is pumped down the annulus and by the time it reaches the formation it has lost most of its heat, hence the cooled “hot oil” has no further melting ability and precipitation of the wax in the crude oil occurs.